srobo/runbook/docs/teams/after-competition.md

 ## Write to the organisation associated with teams who dropped out without notifying SR in advance.

+This email only needs sending if teams don't respond to initial rounds of chaseup emails.

 Example of email sent to non-informed dropout teams in 2017:

 > Dear Head Teacher,